Table Of Contents

 Is There A Better Way to Optimize Spot Instances?

-You can automate the process of selecting the best Spot Instances for your needs, confirming their availability in your AWS region, OS, computing power, etc. by utilizing a powerful Spot Instance orchestrator.
-This can help you eliminate much of the repetitive manual work.
+You can automate the process of selecting the best Spot Instances for your needs — confirming their availability in your AWS region, OS, and computing power — by using a Spot Instance orchestration tool.
+This eliminates much of the repetitive manual work and applies the best practices above automatically.

 One such tool is Xosphere Instance Orchestrator.